Ezekiel Chapter 11 Summary

 7. How does God respond to Ezekiel's prayer in 11:13?
 What are other ways in which God responds to prayer?
 How have difficult times affected your prayer life?

-8. How should we respond to the fact that God sends his people into exile and judgment, but also brings them back and restores them?
+8. How should we respond to the fact that God sends His people into exile and judgment, but also brings them back and restores them?
 How might this change our understanding of the character of God?

 10. What is the key feature of the revival of the nation in 11:19?
 Who is responsible for this change?
 What is the result of this change?
 How does this compare to your own understanding of spiritual revival?
 What do you think are the key components of spiritual revival?